 After the Blue Grotto, make your way to Piazza Umberto I and take in all of the sights of the main square on the island.
 This is the perfect spot for people-watching and enjoying a cocktail as the sun sets.

 Where to Stay on Capri

-To Be Capri – If you’re looking for a good mid range in Capri, then this is a great choice.
+To Be Capri – If you’re looking for a good mid-range option in Capri, then this is a great choice.
 It is centrally located in the town of Capri and there are a number of clean and comfortable rooms to choose from.
 They are also pet-friendly if you happen to be traveling with a furry friend.
-Click here to see their availability

 Not quite what you’re looking for?
 Click here to browse more Capri hotels!